by Alison Price

 Hygge refers to a pleasant and everyday form of togetherness and a highly valued experience of safety, equality, personal wholeness and a spontaneous social flow.

 This is one way to enjoy your life, your experience of being alive and not being bogged down by your stuff.

 Chart Points for Excess Baggage

 The Moon is a planet that clings.
 If you have a prominent Moon you will keep things for nostalgia and as keepsakes.
-Other people may think your is junk but if something has a meaning you need to keep it.
+Other people may think your stuff is junk but if something has a meaning, you need to keep it.

 The South Node is a point where you bring things from your past.
 This suggests where you unconsciously hang onto outmoded ideas, principles and people.

 Limit the amount of stuff that you use on a daily basis.